NePa1234Software/Arduino_HomeAutomation_RBOARD_ENC28J60/README.md

 # HomeAutomation\_RBOARD_ENC28J60
 ## Introduction

+Before I start, it is only fair to mention that I have (2022) replaced this entire setup with Loxone miniservers (in the 24x28 in wall boxes) and Loxone wired tree devices (14x14 in wall boxes).
+This system is fun to configure and use, DIY hobby friendly, its extremely reliable and the App is professionally implemented rich in features.

 This project was inspired by FHEM [Link](https://wiki.fhem.de/wiki/Hauptseite) homeautomation webio module.
 The arduino relay board from itead - RBOARD [Link](http://www.itead.cc/wiki/RBoard) - using an external ethernet ENC28J60 module provides the cheapest possible homeautomation.
 The relay board provides 4 relays and a large number of digital inputs for light switches (rockers) and window sensors.

 This is a homebrew arduino based home automation software with http ethernet control.